a2awais/Nation-State-APT-Intelligence/CONTRIBUTING.md

 - Cisco Talos, Sophos, Kaspersky GReAT

 **No** anonymous blogs, unverified paste sites, Telegram screenshots, or speculative attribution.

-## Adding a New Nation-State

-If a group belongs to a country not yet in ThreatNexus:

-1. Add the country to `NATION_COLORS` in `js/config.js` with a distinct hex colour
-2. Add the country's lat/lng to `COUNTRY_COORDS` in `js/config.js`
-3. Add the group to `data/groups.js`

 ## Quality Standards